trygvis/jetbrains-dpkg/README.md

 SYNOPSIS
 --------

-    ./build-package [-p <product>] [-v <version>] [-u]
+    ./build-package -p <product> [-v <version>] [-u]

 EXAMPLE
 -------

-Build the latest EAP of IntelliJ IDEA
+Build the latest EAP of a Jetbrains product

     ./build-package -p idea-iu

 DESCRIPTION
 --------

-`build-package` will create a platform-specific package of Jetbrain's Intellij IDEA.
-The packages can be installed using platform specific/native tools and/or distributed from local package repositories.
+`build-package` will create a Debian package of a product from Jetbrains The packages can be installed using dpkg and/or distributed from local package repositories.

-It currently only supports building packages of the development builds of IDEA, either by finding and downloading the latest version directly from Jetbrain's servers or by being pointed to a build output directory and use that.
+It will either download the version given or download the latest EAP (Early Access Preview) build from Jetbrains' servers.

 OPTIONS
 --------